uri-library-data-services/iassist-preview/content/blog/iassist-will-be-rdap.md

 Our VP, Jen Green, will be on the scene with promoting IASSIST at the [poster session](http://www.asis.org/rdap/program-2016/#poster).
-Be sure to stop by to say \"hi\" and pick up your very own IASSIST logo button.
+Be sure to stop by to say "hi" and pick up your very own IASSIST logo button.

 Looking forward to hearing the report back from RDAP!